monkey-jsun/eroas/README.md

 ### Networking modes:

-EROAS supports 3 networking modes:
+EROAS supports 4 networking modes:

+- Connect to Electrum open network directly (default)
-- Use Tor to connect to Electrum open netowrk (default; easy)
+- Use Tor to connect to Electrum open netowrk for privacy
-- Connect to a designated Electrum server directly
+- Connect to a designated Electrum server directly for trust/privacy
-- Connect to a designated Electrum server via SSH tunnel (advaned)
+- Connect to a designated Electrum server via SSH tunnel for trust/privacy (advaned)

 Strict firewall rules are imposed.
 - No incoming connections
-- Outgoing connection is allowed for port 53 (DNS).
+- Outgoing connection is allowed for port 53 (DNS) and optional 80/443 (HTTP/HTTPS).
-- Additionally,
+- Additional outgoing traffic is as allowed based on networking mode
+    - For direct connect mode, port 50002 is allowed
-    - For Tor mode, port 9001 and optional 80/443 (HTTP/HTTPS) are allowed
+    - For Tor mode, port 9001 is allowed
-    - For single server mode, connection to the server is allowed at Electrum port (50002) or ssh port (22)
+    - For single server mode, connection to the server IP is allowed at Electrum port (50002) or ssh port (22)

 ### Security features